ryandgood/coding-challenge-soccer/README.md

 by name on the command line.
 Your solution should output the correct result via stdout to the console.

-The input contains results of games, one per line.
+The input contains results of games, one per line and grouped by matchday.
+All teams play exactly once during a matchday, e.g. given a league of six teams, each matchday would consist of three games.
+There is no specific delimiter between matchdays so your application should recognize the start and end of a matchday.
 See sample-input.txt for details.

-The output should be ordered from most to least points, following the format specified in expected-output.txt.
+The output should list the top three teams, ordered from most to least points, at the end of each matchday.
+See the expected format specified in expected-output.txt.

 You can expect that the input will be well-formed.
-There is no need to add special handling for malformed input files.
+Bonus points if your solution handles a few basic error cases.

 ### The rules

 In this league, a draw (tie) is worth 1 point and a win is worth 3 points.
 A loss is worth 0 points.
-If two or more teams have the same number of points, they should have the same rank and be printed in alphabetical order (as in the tie for 3rd place in the sample data).
+If two or more teams among the top three teams have the same number of points, they should have the same rank and be printed in alphabetical order.
+That said, at most three teams should be listed in the output per matchday.

 ### Guidelines

 This should be implemented in a language with which you are familiar.
 We would prefer that you use ruby, javascript, typescript, or python, if you are comfortable doing so.
 If none of these are comfortable, please choose a language that is both comfortable for you and suited to the task.

 Your solution should be able to be run (and if applicable, built) from the